Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Problem Description

-Zhao et al~\cite{oxford} proposed a novel architecture, Libertas, to integrate Personal Data Stores with Secure Multi-Party Computation (MPC).
+\cite{oxford} proposed a novel architecture, Libertas, to integrate Personal Data Stores with Secure Multi-Party Computation (MPC).
 Personal Data Stores provide individuals decentralised storage and access control for their data records.
-Secure Multi-Party Computation (MPC) provides input privacy and allows individuals to participate in arbitrary computations over their data records collectively without relying on a trusted center.
+Secure Multi-Party Computation (MPC) provides input privacy and allows individuals to participate in arbitrary computations over their data records collectively with- out relying on a trusted centre.
 Decentralised synthetic data generation with input and output privacy is thus one example of a use-case that can be realised using Libertas.
 However, the scalability of this approach remains a challenging problem due to high computation and communication costs of the MPC protocols.
 We address this technical challenge in our work.
-We first briefly provide background on personal data stores, secure multi-Party computation, Libertas architecture, differential-privacy and the synthetic data generation algorithms that are of interest to us in this paper.